bungeemonkee/Configgy/README.md

 ## TODO

-So far this is like really really pre-alpha and mostly untested but it is tehcnically feature-complete per the above feature list.
+So far this is like really really pre-alpha but it is tehcnically feature-complete per the above feature list.
 That being said here is what's missing:

-  * Unit tests
   * Inline documentation
   * Reference documentation and code samples
   * Add support for Type objects as configuration values